Balanced Three Phase Power

 Thus the total instantaneous power in a balanced three-phase system is constant—it does not change with time as the instantaneous power of each phase does.

-This result is true whether the load is Y- or ∆-connected.
+This result is true whether the load is wye- or delta-connected.

 This is one important reason for using a three-phase system to generate and distribute power.
 We will look into another reason a little later.

-Since the total instantaneous power is independent of time, the average power per phase Pp for either the ∆-connected load or the Y-connected load is p/3, or
+Since the total instantaneous power is independent of time, the average power per phase Pp for either the delta-connected load or the wye-connected load is p/3, or

 and the reactive power per phase is